Civil Rights and Police Abuse Attorneys

 Civil Rights and Police Encounters

-Police have an incredibly difficult job and many, if not most, act in a lawful manner.
+Police have an incredibly difficult job, and many, if not most, act in a lawful manner.
 However, there are also some who abuse their power.
 When interacting with police, try to survive the encounter by following these steps:

-• Be respectful – do not use hostile or antagonizing language even if you believe you are justified in doing so
+• Be respectful – do not use hostile or antagonizing language, even if you believe you are justified in doing so

-• Calmly document – record your interaction with police and let them know that this will be turned over to your attorney
+• Calmly document – record your interaction with the police and let them know that this will be turned over to your attorney

 • Remain silent if required – if you feel you are being unfairly questioned or led to incrimination, calmly inform the officer you will be happy to answer questions with an attorney present

-• Call Cochran – After any incident call us for free and we will help: 1-800-The-Firm
+• Call Cochran – After any incident, call us for free, and we will help: 1-800-THE-FIRM

 Our attorneys continue the legacy our founder, Johnnie Cochran, left behind by fighting for the victims of police misconduct and discrimination.